epreyesuclv/crawl/readme.md

 ```
 npm install
 ```
-if you want to change default name you need to use --bdname parameter
+if you want to change database default name you need to use --bdname parameter

 Example
 -------